Kuki Gallmann

-Kuki Gallmann ([ˈkuːki ˈɡalman]) (born 1 June 1943) is an Italian-born Kenyan national, best-selling author, poet, environmental activist, and conservationist.
+Kuki Gallmann ([ˈkuːki ˈɡalman]) (born Maria Boccazzi - 1 June 1943) is an Italian-born Kenyan national, best-selling author, poet, environmental activist, and conservationist.

 Biography

 The daughter of Italian climber and writer Cino Boccazzi, in 1972 she moved to Kenya with her husband Paolo and son Emanuele.
 They acquired Ol ari Nyiro, a 98,000 acre cattle ranch in Western Laikipia, in Kenya's Great Rift Valley which she would later transform into a conservation park.
 Both her husband and son died in accidents within a few years.

 Kuki decided to stay in Kenya and to work toward ecological conservation in the early '80s, becoming a Kenyan citizen.
 As a living memorial to Paolo and Emanuele, she established the Gallmann Memorial Foundation (GMF), which promotes the coexistence of people and nature in Africa and is active in education, biodiversity research, habitat protection, reforestation, community service, peace and reconciliation, poverty alleviation and public health.
 GMF promotes the environmental education of Kenyan students.
 She dedicated Ol ari Nyiro to this ideal, converting it into the Laikipia Nature Conservancy.

 Gallmann has published five books, all global best-sellers.
 The first, her autobiography I Dreamed Of Africa, became a feature film starring Kim Basinger and has been published in 24 countries and translated into 21 languages.
 Her other books are: African Nights, Il Colore del Vento, Night of the Lions, and Elefanti in Giardino.